tape-testing/tape/readme.markdown

 Generate a new test that will be skipped over.

+## test.teardown(cb)

+Register a callback to run after the individual test has completed.
+Multiple registered teardown callbacks will run in order.
+Useful for undoing side effects, closing network connections, etc.

 ## test.onFinish(fn)

 The onFinish hook will get invoked when ALL `tape` tests have finished